 The commercial beverage industry is highly competitive and consists of numerous companies, ranging from small or emerging to very large and well established.
 These include companies that, like our Company, compete globally in multiple geographic areas, as well as businesses that are primarily regional or local in operation.
 Competitive products include numerous nonalcoholic sparkling soft drinks; water products, including flavored and enhanced waters; juices, juice drinks and nectars; dilutables (including syrups and powders); coffees; teas; energy drinks; sports drinks; milk and other dairy-based drinks; plant-based beverages; functional beverages, including vitamin-based products and relaxation beverages; and various other nonalcoholic beverages.
 These competitive products are sold to consumers in both ready-to-drink and non-ready-to-drink form.
 The Company has directly entered the alcohol beverage category in numerous markets outside the United States.
-In the United States, the Company has established a wholly owned, indirect, firewalled subsidiary, which uses third-party manufacturers and distributors to produce and sell alcohol products in certain regions of the United States and also authorizes alcohol-licensed third parties to use certain of our trademarks and related intellectual property on alcohol beverages that contain Company beverage bases.
+In the United States, the Company has established a wholly owned, indirect, firewalled subsidiary, which uses third-party manufacturers and distributors to produce and sell alcohol products in certain regions of the United States and related intellectual property on alcohol beverages that contain Company beverage bases.
 Competitive products include all alcohol ready-to-drink beverages containing various alcohol bases.
 In many of the countries in which we do business, PepsiCo, Inc. is a primary competitor.
-Other significant competitors include, but are not limited to, Nestlé S.A., Keurig Dr Pepper Inc., Danone S.A., Suntory Beverage & Food Limited, Anheuser-Busch InBev, Kirin Holdings, Heineken N.V., Diageo plc and Red Bull GmbH.
+Other significant competitors include, but are not limited to, Nestlé S.A., Keurig Dr Pepper Inc., Danone S.A., Suntory Beverage & Food Limited, Anheuser-Busch InBev, Kirin Holdings, Heineken N.V., Diageo ple and Red Bull GmbH.
 We also compete against numerous regional and local companies and, increasingly, against smaller companies that are developing microbrands and selling them directly to consumers through e-commerce retailers and other e-commerce platforms.
-In addition,
+In addition, in some markets, we compete against retailers that have developed their own store or